PrabinAdhikari/ticket-service/README.md

 1. Since it is high-demand performance venue, to avoid holding of same seat/s by multiple threads block level synchronization is used.
 2. Two second hold time will be  observed while running TicketServiceImpl test.
 This time is used to test hold time expiration.
+3. I was thinking to introduce a VenueServiceInterface but assuming this is an exercise having single venue I did not make that.

 # Git-Hub related Note:
 1. I noticed my commits have two names *Prabin Adhikari* and *prabinadhikari24*